AlonaRadchenko/No-Way-to-Merge-Without-Best-Practices/README.md

 # No-Way-to-Merge-Without-Best-Practices
-Best practices for JavaScript codding to make your mentor happier.
+Best practices for JavaScript coding to make your mentor happier.

 ## ToC